 Animal Bite Lawyers – Animal Attacks

-Although animal-attack claims most commonly involve dog bites, many other types of domesticated animals, such as ferrets, cats, and even birds, can also bite humans.
-Even nondomesticated animals, such as large cats ordinarily found in the wild, but owned by some people as pets have been known to attack children and adults.
-Claims are also made against horse owners under Connecticut law.
-A lawyer from Jackson O’Keefe who is experienced in dog bite and personal injury law is an excellent source for accurate advice and information in animal attack cases.
-Under certain circumstances, strict liability may apply for injuries caused by animals in Connecticut.
-The type of animal, the animal’s history, and the circumstances of the incident are all relevant issues that may need to be addressed to determine whether a valid claim exists under Connecticut law for an injury caused by an animal.
+Animal-attack claims most commonly involve dog bites, but there are many other types of domesticated animals.
+These include ferrets, cats, and even birds, which can also bite humans.
+Even non-domesticated animals, such as large cats ordinarily found in the wild, but sometimes owned as pets, have been known to attack children and adults.
+Claims are also made against horse and cat owners under Connecticut law.
+The Jackson O’Keefe, LLP, experienced lawyers in dog bite and personal injury laws are an excellent source for accurate advice and information in animal attack cases.
+To determine whether there is a valid claim, the type of animal, the animal’s history, and the circumstances of the incident may need to be addressed.

 Proving Owners’ Liability in Animal Attack Cases

 Although the rules differ by type of animal, generally to succeed in most animal attack cases, the injured person must prove that the animal that caused the injury was owned and kept by the defendant.
-In the past, the injured person was also required to show that the owner knew or should have known that his or her animal was dangerous, mischievous, vicious, or prone to such threatening behaviors.
-Under current law, however, as to certain types of animals when it is proven that an owner was somehow negligent, such as by not properly restraining or containing the animal, the injured person may often recover damages without proving the animal’s viciousness.
+Under current law, as to certain types of animals when it is proven that an owner was somehow negligent, such as by not properly restraining or containing the animal, the injured person may often recover damages without proving the animal’s viciousness.

 Injuries Caused by Dogs

 There is both potential common law and statutory liability for injuries caused by dogs.
 Because it is generally easier to establish liability under statute, we focus on that here.

 Connecticut’s so-called Dog Bite Statute sets forth three requirements: